batuhanberk06/prompt-privacy-shield-privacy/README.md

 Prompt Privacy Shield is a browser extension that helps detect and mask sensitive information in text before it is sent to AI tools.

 The extension **runs locally in the browser**, **does not use AI**, and **does not collect user data**.
-Its goal is to reduce the risk of accidentally sending sensitive information such as email addresses, phone numbers, IBANs, card-related data, API keys, and similar patterns while sharing prompts.
+Its goal is to reduce the risk of accidentally sending sensitive information such as email addresses, phone numbers, IBANs, card-related data, API keys, crypto wallet addresses, and similar patterns while sharing prompts.

 ## What it does

 - Helps detect common types of sensitive data in prompts
 - Masks detected content to produce safer output
+- Adds a **Clean Prompt** button on supported AI sites to sanitize prompts directly before sending
 - Can also protect custom sensitive words defined by the user

 ## What it can detect

 - Email addresses
 - Phone numbers
-- IBANs
-- Some card and payment-related data patterns
+- IBANs and payment-related patterns
-- API keys / token-like strings
+- API keys and tokens
+- Bank card numbers
-- Crypto wallet addresses
+- Crypto wallet addresses (BTC, ETH, LTC, TRX, SOL)
+- SSN and ABA routing numbers (US)
+- VAT numbers (EU)
-- Custom words and phrases defined by the user
+- Custom sensitive words and phrases defined by the user

 ## How to use

-Prompt Privacy Shield can be used in two ways:
+Prompt Privacy Shield can be used in three ways:

 1. Open the extension popup and paste text into it
+2. On supported AI sites, use the **Clean Prompt** button to sanitize your prompt directly before sending
-2. Select text on a web page and use the **Sanitize & Copy** option from the right-click menu
+3. Select text on a web page and use the **Sanitize & Copy** option from the right-click menu

 ## How it works

-The extension processes user-provided or user-selected text **locally inside the browser**.
+The extension processes user-provided text **locally inside the browser**.

 Its workflow is simple:

-1. The user pastes text into the popup or selects text on a web page
+1. The user pastes text into the popup, uses the **Clean Prompt** button on a supported AI site, or selects text on a web page
 2. The extension scans the text locally
 3. It looks for potentially sensitive patterns using rule-based matching and validation checks
 4. Detected matches are replaced according to the selected masking style